 ADHD symptoms are stress symptoms

-The World Health Organization, WHO, points out in the ADHD screening test it developed, “The symptoms of this disorder are often misidentified as stress.”1 Nigg formulates: “…adversity can cause a child to look just like he has ADHD.”2 and says nothing else than that stress can generate very confusable symptoms to ADHD.
-Individual studies also address the relationship between stress and ADHD symptoms.3
+The World Health Organization (WHO) points out in the ASRS ADHD screening test it developed: “The symptoms of this disease are often misdiagnosed as stress.”1 Nigg formulates: “…adversity can cause a child to look just like he has ADHD.”2 and says nothing other than that stress can generate symptoms that are very similar to ADHD.
+Individual studies also address the connection between stress and ADHD symptoms.3

-We believe that almost all ADHD symptoms are “normal” stress symptoms.
-This does not mean that ADHD and stress are the same thing.
-Chronic uncontrollable stress, i.e. severe (and often psychological) stress that is perceived as threatening or frightening, can - completely independently of ADHD - trigger almost identical symptoms as can be caused by ADHD.
-Cognitive impairment can be caused by psychological as well as physical stress.4
+Most ADHD symptoms are congruent with “normal” symptoms of severe stress.
+However, ADHD and stress are by no means the same thing.
+Chronic uncontrollable stress, i.e. severe (and often psychological) stress that is perceived as threatening or frightening, can trigger almost identical symptoms to ADHD.
+Martin Winkler reports one such case anecdotally in a lecture.4 Cognitive impairments can be caused by both mental and physical stress.5

-Conversely, however, not all stress symptoms are also ADHD symptoms - although the degree of correspondence is quite impressive.
+Conversely, however, not all stress symptoms are also ADHD symptoms - even if the degree of similarity is quite impressive.
 In this article, we only present ADHD symptoms that are also stress symptoms.

-The fact that ADHD symptoms can also be caused by other causes than ADHD is already being balanced by differential diagnostics during the ADHD history. ⇒ Differential diagnostics in ADHD
+The fact that ADHD symptoms can also be caused by causes other than ADHD has always been taken into account by carrying out a differential diagnosis when taking an ADHD history. ⇒ Differential diagnosis for ADHD

 We have added the manifestation of the corresponding ADHD symptoms in italics.

-At ⇒ Symptoms of ADHD For each ADHD symptom, we have also integrated the source references from the stress literature that prove that the respective symptom is also known to be a stress symptom.
+At ⇒ Symptoms of ADHD We have also integrated the sources from the stress literature for each ADHD symptom, which prove that the respective symptom is also known as a stress symptom.

-The initially somewhat surprising fact that all ADHD symptoms are also stress symptoms becomes apparent when one understands the utility of stress symptoms.
-At ⇒ Stress benefits-the survival-enhancing purpose of stress symptoms We explain the term stress benefit and describe the stress benefit of the particular stress/ADHD symptom.
+Stress symptoms have a benefit in coping with challenges.
+At ⇒ Stress benefits - the survival-promoting purpose of stress symptoms We explain the term stress benefit and describe the stress benefit of the respective stress symptom.

-We explain that ADHD thus mediates its symptoms by causing a disruption of the stress response systems in which they chronically overreact, so that affected individuals suffer from symptoms of significant stress even in the absence of an external stressor, in our article ⇒ ADHD as a chronicized stress regulation disorder.
-To avoid misunderstanding, this does not mean that ADHD would be a consequence of still ongoing chronic stress and would end with elimination of the stressor.
+ADHD mediates its symptoms by causing shifts in those neurotransmitters that also mediate stress symptoms.
+In ADHD, a disorder of the stress systems (e.g. the HPA axis) may be the cause of the symptoms (such as in the ADHD animal model of SHR, in which the HPA axis shutdown is defective, leaving it chronically overactivated).
+However, there are also other causal pathways.
+In the case of ADHD, people with ADHD react with symptoms of significant stress (which are then called ADHD symptoms) even without an external stressor.
+More on this in our article ⇒ ADHD as a chronic stress regulation disorder.
+To avoid misunderstandings: this does not mean that ADHD is merely a consequence of ongoing chronic stress and would end with the elimination of the stressor.
 This is the essential difference between ADHD and chronic stress: stress goes with the stressor, ADHD stays.

 -